ChRe777/TripMap/README.md

 # TripMap

-Editor to generate google maps for trips around the world per aeroplane, ship, car ..
+Editor to generate a trip map with google maps with flights, ship, car ..

 ![TripMap1](TripMap.png)